General Internship Questions

 Internships are work experiences that provide students with practical knowledge in a particular field or area of study.
-They are a type of hands-on, experiential learning that occurs in a professional work setting for a specified period of time.
+They are a type of hands-on, experiential learning that occurs in a professional work setting, in-person, or virtual for a specified period of time.

 Academic credit for an internship can only be arranged through the student's academic department and is subject to the rules and approval of their specific academic program.

 Some students choose to work with their faculty advisor to receive academic credit for their internships while other students choose to participate in an internship simply for the experience.
 For students choosing to receive academic credit, they will let you know the appropriate paperwork that needs to be completed.

 Please note: Students who do internships for credit must pay for that credit so consider offering flexible hours for your unpaid interns so that they can secure a part-time job to cover their expenses.